kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

 - Avoiding Reflection API in runtime
 - Avoiding dynamic proxies
 - Fine-grained abstractions
-- Free aspects through class inheritance
+- Free aspects
 - Using the most efficient implementations for modules
-- Implementing and providing the most effective principles for language design and natural language constructs
+- Encouraging and using effective programming practices and natural language constructs
-- No bytecode generation at compile time and runtime
+- Avoiding bytecode generation at compile time and runtime

 ## Annotation Handlers